digitalservicebund/ris-backend-service/README.md

 Opt in to CI posting notifications for failing jobs to a particular Slack channel by setting a repository secret with the name `SLACK_WEBHOOK_URL`, containing a url for [Incoming Webhooks](https://api.slack.com/messaging/webhooks).

+## Reports

+All reports will be published here https://digitalservicebund.github.io/ris-reports/